Dr Andrew Lu AM

 Experienced as a trial and appellate advocate, Andrew has appeared in the State and Federal courts including the High Court of Australia, at inquests and inquiries, and before many Tribunals.
 He has mediated vocational and commercial matters to early resolution, and advised on contractual disputes, recoveries, the conflict of laws, and tortious claims.

-He actively supports the professional development of others through the Law Society of Western Australia and as a member of its Education Committee, as an author and editor for various LexisNexis publications including Halsbury’s, and as an adjunct Senior Lecturer at the University of Western Australia Law School.
+He actively supports the professional development of others as an author and editor for various LexisNexis publications including Halsbury’s, and as an Adjunct Professor at Curtin Law School.
 Andrew is also a deputy member of the Western Australian Reproductive Technology Council, and a sessional member of the State Administrative Tribunal.
 He holds masters and doctoral degrees in Law, is a Fellow of ANZIIF, and a Fellow of the Australian Academy of Law.

 Areas of expertise